lipemat/go-live-update-urls/readme.txt

 The admin screen is extendable for developers familiar with using filters or template overrides.

-AdditionalSerializedd Safe tables may be adding using the 'gluu-seralized-tables' filter.
+Additional Serialized Safe tables may be adding using the 'gluu-seralized-tables' filter.

 To contribute send pull requests: https://github.com/lipemat/go-live-update-urls/

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.
+Use the standard WordPress plugins search and installer.
+Activate the plugin.
+Use the plugin under the Tools menu in the WordPress admin

+Manual Installation

 1. Upload the `go-live-upload-urls` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress